contaware/git-docs-notes/README.md

   - `<oldname>` can be a file or a directory.
   - `<newname>` must be non-existing.

-- Stage for move and move in Working Tree (can be undo):
+- Stage for move and move also in Working Tree (can be undo):

   ```
   git mv <filename1> <filename2> <dirname1> <dirname2> <existing_dir>